 Why Southern Maryland?
-I've always believed in the motto, "bloom where you are planted."
-Lucky to live in an agriculture wonder in Southern Maryland, I enjoy our preserved land, moderate climate, access to water, and other abundant resources.
-This is where we were born and raised, and where we enjoy giving back to the community and the land through our farm.
+Our farm is located in St. Mary's County, Maryland.
+I've always enjoyed the motto, "bloom where you are planted."
+Lucky to grow up in an agriculture wonder in Southern Maryland.
+This is where my husband and I were born and raised (though he is from "across the river"), and where we enjoy giving back to the community and the land through our farm.

 How did you start growing flowers?
 In a backyard garden.
 I didn't grow up on a farm.
-My father spent time teaching me his knowledge from owning a nursery and landscaping business for 25+ years.
-He and my uncles started growing and selling vegetable and flowers and other plants from their backyard in the 1970's, and their commercial landscape and garden center business.
-Working in the greenhouses was my first job when I was in middle school.
+My dad spent time teaching me his knowledge from owning a nursery and landscaping business for 25+ years.
+He and my uncles started growing and selling vegetable and flowers and other plants from my grandmas backyard in the 1970's, and their commercial landscape and garden center business, Wentworth Nursery grew from there.
+Working there was my first job when I was in middle school.
 Watering roses and starting seeds in the greenhouse.
-I loved running through the rows of fresh Christmas trees growing up, and still have nostalgia to the pine smell.
+I loved running through the rows of fresh Christmas trees growing up, and still have nostalgia to that lovely pine smell.